 Moving Day Strategy

-- Secure Cats: Place them in the prepared safe room before movers arrives.
+- Secure Cats: Place them in the prepared safe room before movers arrive.

 - Post Clear Signage: Put a sign on the door: "CATS INSIDE - DO NOT ENTER."